Connect with us

 Credit-Pro Football Hall of Fame/Joker Mag

 Making it to the NFL means you’re one of the best football players in the world.
-Sure, there are other professional football leagues – like the XFL, USFL, and more – but the NFL is the home of the most talented football players on the planet.
+Sure, there are other professional football leagues – like the UFL, CFL, and more – but the NFL is the home of the most talented football players on the planet.

-While most NFL players come from Division 1 NCCA football programs, there’s been a handful who’ve defied the odds.
+While most NFL players come from Division 1 NCCA football programs, a handful have defied the odds.

-Here’s a breakdown of Division 3 football players who made it to the NFL – now and throughout history.
+Here’s a breakdown of Division 3 football players who made it to the NFL – now and throughout the league’s history.

 Table of Contents